enriquepalaciosb/Hero-and-Villain-Name-Generator/README.md

 ## General Information
-- This project is my take on a weather application with Node.
+- A name generator that will give you a random superhero or villain name.

 ## Technologies Used
 Project is created with:
 * Node.JS
-* HTML
-* Express
+* Javascript

 ## Features
-List the ready features here:
-- Can get weather updates in any city
-- Calculate your BMI
+- Can give you both a random superhero and villain name.

 ## Usage
 Demonstrate simple tasks by utilizng Node and Express.
 Must use the following package:

-`$ npm express`
+`$ npm superheroes`
-`$ npm body-parser`
+`$ npm supervillains`

 ## Project Status